fasihamjad/redacre-tasks/README.md

 Task 2:

-Go in the folder /task2/terraform.
+Go in the folder /task2/terraform. created IAM user and exported credentials into my local machine using export command.
 I have created a security group in which I have allowed specific ports opened in inbound rules.
  Setup the ami image, attach keyfile.
 Created ssh configuration.